tomka75/sp-dev-docs.de-de/docs/sp-add-ins/sharepoint-add-ins-update-process.md

   - Tests the update of the backup.

   - If the test succeeds, updates the original add-in web.
 Note that the new .wsp file in the add-in package is used to update the Features and other elements in the add-in web.
-(The update parts of the Feature schema have been expanded in SharePoint 2013.)
+(The update parts of the Feature schema have been expanded in SharePoint.)

-- SharePoint 2013 executes the  **UpgradedEventEndpoint** web service, if any is registered in the add-in manifest.
+- SharePoint executes the  **UpgradedEventEndpoint** web service, if any is registered in the add-in manifest.

      **Note**  If the add-in is provider-hosted, you provide the update logic for all the non-SharePoint components of the add-in.
 For the most part, you update these components separately from the update of the SharePoint Add-in itself, just as you installed these components separately from the installation of the add-in.
 But there may be some changes that should only happen when a user is updating the SharePoint Add-in.
 This logic can go in an  **UpgradedEventEndpoint** web service or in "first run after update" logic of the add-in itself.
-- SharePoint 2013 makes the add-in and its components available again.
+- SharePoint makes the add-in and its components available again.